intUnderflow/metal-infra-config/README.md

 Goals:
 - Shared configuration across peers
 - Authentication
--Hosted on each peer, totally resilient to downtime
+- Hosted on each peer, totally resilient to downtime

 Used to:
 - Support bootstrapping a valid Wireguard mesh network configuration